mahm0udsaad/cohor-resume-builder/README.md

 ## TODO

-- hight quality PDF ( priorty )
-- Setup Strip Payments
-- Add & modify the data on the Dashboard
+- Add & modify the userData on the Dashboard
 - switch languages for resume templates
+- Apply the theme for the resume (storing into the database)
+- add paymob test payments